 6.6

-Wired Earbuds are often cheaper, don't need charging, provide decent sound, and are portable, but they tend to tangle easily or get in the way.
-Alternatively, wireless earbuds offer more freedom, are discreet, and better for workouts or life on the move.
-However, their compact size makes them easier to lose, and finding a comfortable fit can be challenging, especially for smaller ears and ear canals.
+Wired Earbuds are often cheaper, don't require charging, provide decent sound, and are portable; however, they tend to tangle easily or get in the way.
+Additionally, depending on your device, you may need to use an adapter.
+Alternatively, wireless earbuds offer more freedom, are discreet, and are better suited for workouts or life on the go.
+However, their compact size makes them easier to lose, and finding a comfortable fit can be particularly challenging for those with smaller ears and ear canals.
 They also have battery limitations you don't have in wired earbuds.

 True Wireless vs Wireless Earbuds